PetarVancev/student-system/README.md

 - The project uses concurrently to run the backend and frontend together for easy development.
 - Make sure no other process is using ports 3000 or 4200.
+- Important: Newly added students will have automatically generated string IDs instead of numeric ones.
+This is the default behavior of json-server (v1+).